German schools, reopened a month ago, have seen no major coronavirus outbreaks

 On the whole, Germany’s experience over the past month is consistent with what European schools observed in the spring, to the extent that they were back in session after the first wave of the virus.

 Scotland, which sent students back in mid-August, has been similarly relieved so far.
 First Minister Nicola Sturgeon said initial indications show that parents and teachers should not be “unduly concerned” about going back to school.
-Scotland hasn’t seen the spike in infections it feared, and among those students who have tested positive for the virus, almost all contracted it outside of the school setting.
+Scotland hasn’t seen the spike in infections it feared, and among those students who have tested positive for the virus, almost all contracted it outside the school setting.
 A pair of high schools in Glasgow, where the health board said there was evidence of transmission “amongst a small number of cases,” may be the exception.

-Epidemiologists say they are more concerned about the possibility of virus spread in high schools than between younger children.
+Epidemiologists say they are more concerned about the possibility of virus spread in high schools than among younger children.

 In Belgium, public health experts are split about whether the reopening of schools last week helps explain a fresh spike in cases or whether the rise has more to do with summer travel.